 Receivables - Unconditional promises to give and receivables for services provided that are expected to be collected within one year are recorded at net realizable value.
-As of June 30, 2022, SDRPIC's receivables balance of \$175,000 consisted of unconditional promises to give and payment for services provided, which were collected in July 2022.
+All amounts are due within one year.
+The allowance for uncollectible accounts is based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
+No allowance was deemed necessary at June 30, 2023 and 2022.

-Due to related party - Amounts reported as due to related party, included in the accompanying statement of financial position, arise principally from the collaborative activities between SDRPIC and the Foundation to further the mission of the organization.
+Due to related party - Amounts reported as due to related party, included in the accompanying statements of financial position, arise principally from the collaborative activities between SDRPIC and the Foundation to further the mission of the organization.